GoogleCloudPlatform/cloud-bigtable-examples/java/hello-world/README.md

 ### Enabling billing for your project.

 If you haven't already enabled billing for your project, [enable billing][enable-billing] now.
-Enabling billing allows the application to consume billable resources such as running instances and storing data.
+Enabling billing allows is required to use Cloud Bigtable and to create VM instances.

 [enable-billing]: https://console.cloud.google.com/project/_/settings